archpaleus/protodb/docs/brainstorming.md

 # Naming Options
 - pb
-- pbtoolbox
-- pbtools
 - proto
+- pbtoolbox - in use, Powerbuilder toolbox
+- pbtools - in use, old github project for python protos
+- protoknife
+- prototools - trademark in use by german company
+- prototoolbox - not in use
+  - protoscope
   - protodb
-- protoknife
-- prototools
+  - protoid

 Thesis: